upymake/uyaml/README.md

 # uYAML

-> Provides user-friendly interface for YAML data stream serialization.
+> Provides user-friendly interface for YAML data stream serialization with OOP support.
 >
 > Basically it is a wrapper over **pyyaml** python library.